Freiburg's History for Pedestrians

 Allons enfants ...

-Josef II too works in that direction when in 1777 he tries to entangle the interests of the two powers in the West planning to exchange the Habsburg territory of today's Belgium with that of Bavaria.
-Thus Austria would no longer have any interests on the West bank of the Rhine whilst the acquisition of Bavaria will nicely connect the Austrian provinces of Bohemia and Tyrol by land.
-A universal outcry of Germany's Princes prevents Josef from going ahead.
+Joseph II works in that direction too when in 1777 he tries to entangle the interests of the two powers in the west planning to exchange the Habsburg territory of today's Belgium with that of Bavaria.
+Thus Austria would no longer have any interests on the west bank of the Rhine River while the acquisition of Bavaria would nicely connect the Austrian provinces of Bohemia and Tyrol by land.
+A universal outcry of Germany's princes prevents Joseph from going ahead.